top of page

 This idea seems reasonable and has been widely adopted.
 However, there are several drawbacks to it.
 For one thing, test environments are not required 24/7 and thus represent a waste.
 Plus, when several teams deploy their new application to the same environment, we introduce interdependencies - such as bugs slowing down teams one another.
 For the latter, the problem may be solved by having multiple permanent test environments (stage, pre-prod, UAT, feature, demo, sandbox).
 However, this increases the cost and maintenance efforts every time we add a new environment, slowing down the deployment rate along the way.

 Permanent environments are not the only solution; all our test environments could be ephemeral, staying up and running just for the time we need them.
 With Kubernetes and modern Infrastructure-as-code tooling creating an environment on demand has never been that simple.
+For more insights on how Kubernetes can facilitate such environments, you can check out Stakater's Kubernetes Consultancy services.

 In this guide, we will explore the differences between permanent and ephemeral environments, evaluating the pros and cons of each.
 Assuming we all start the journey with permanent environments, we will look at what is required to move to ephemeral environments regarding tooling.
 The considerations between permanent and ephemeral are not bound to Kubernetes.
 Still, as we will see in the final part of the article, Kubernetes is an enabler in mastering ephemeral environments.